You are viewing a free preview of this lesson.

 Subscribe to unlock all 10 lessons in this course and every other course on LearningBro.

-A class is a blueprint or template that defines the structure and behaviour of a type of object.
-It specifies what attributes (data) and methods (behaviour) objects of that type will have.
+A class is a blueprint — a template that defines what attributes (data) and methods (behaviour) every object of that type will possess.
+It is a type definition, not a thing that exists at runtime in its own right.

-An object is a specific instance of a class, created at runtime.
-Each object has its own set of attribute values.
+An object is a concrete instance of a class, created while the program runs.
+Each object carries its own copy of the instance attributes, so two objects of the same class can hold entirely different values.

 | Term | Definition |